cloudquery/cloudquery/website/tables/datadog/datadog_rum_events.md

 # Table: datadog_rum_events

-This table shows data for Datadog Rum Events.
+This table shows data for Datadog Real User Monitoring (RUM) Events.

 The composite primary key for this table is (**account_name**, **id**).